Organization and Function

 2. CMLRE Purchase Committee: For technical evaluation of indented items

-3. CMLRE Official Language Implementation Committee: The committee regularly reviews the progress made in the use of HIndi for official purposes
+3. CMLRE Official Language Implementation Committee: The committee regularly reviews the progress made in the use of Hindi for official purposes

 4. CMLRE Publication Committee: Evaluation of publication papers, its ethics and science

-5. Verification committee: Physical verification of equipments assets and their performance
+5. Verification committee: Physical verification of equipments, assets and their performance

 6. Condemnation committee: Identify and verify condemn items